Best sellers

 Gentian (Yellow) - Gentiana lutea

-The large yellow gentian, also known as Gentiana lutea, is a perennial plant belonging to the gentian family (Gentianaceae).
-This plant naturally occurs in European mountains, mainly at altitudes up to 2200 meters.
+The great yellow gentian, also known as Gentiana lutea, is a perennial plant in the gentian family (Gentianaceae).
+It grows naturally in European mountains, primarily at altitudes up to 2200 meters.

 €4.80